Guillaume961/CompaniesAnalyser/README.md

  - If you enter any name filter do not choose any other filters below <br/>
  - If not, pay attention to choose every other filters below the name filter <br/>

-These warnings are very important, the application could crash if you don't apply them correctly.
+These warnings are very important, the application could crash if you don't follow them correctly.

 ## Licence
 [Uncopyrighted](http://zenhabits.net/uncopyright/)